Talos VM on VirtualBox

 - In the system section, supply

-core for the host system with the remainder allocated to the vm i.e. for a six-core CPU select5
+1core for the host system with the remainder allocated to the vm i.e. for a six-core CPU select5

 - For the

-section switch the networkAttached To
+Networksection switch the networkAttached Tosection toBridged Adapter

 - In the

-section, select the optical drive and on the right, select the ISO you downloaded earlier by browsing your filesystem
+Storagesection, select the optical drive and on the right, select the ISO you downloaded earlier by browsing your filesystem

 ClusterTool

-extension.
-This is not compatible with VirtualBox and should be commented out as shown below in the talconfig.yaml
+By default ClusterTool installs the qemu-guest-agent extension.
+This is not compatible with VirtualBox and should be commented out as shown below in the talconfig.yaml file:

 controlPlane: patches: - '@./patches/controlplane.yaml' - '@./patches/manifests.yaml' # - '@./patches/nvidia.yaml' schematic: customization: extraKernelArgs: - net.ifnames=0 systemExtensions: officialExtensions: - siderolabs/iscsi-tools # - siderolabs/qemu-guest-agent # Enable where needed # - siderolabs/amd-ucode # - siderolabs/bnx2-bnx2x # - siderolabs/drbd # - siderolabs/gasket-driver # - siderolabs/i915-ucode # - siderolabs/intel-ucode # - siderolabs/thunderboltworker: patches: - '@./patches/worker.yaml' # - '@./patches/nvidia.yaml' schematic: customization: systemExtensions: officialExtensions: # Enable where needed # - siderolabs/amd-ucode # - siderolabs/bnx2-bnx2x - siderolabs/iscsi-tools # - siderolabs/qemu-guest-agent # - siderolabs/drbd # - siderolabs/gasket-driver # - siderolabs/i915-ucode # - siderolabs/intel-ucode # - siderolabs/thunderbolt